pharriso/ansible_workshop/exercises/ansible_rhel/tower-secret/README.md

 # Exercise - Tower External Secret Management

 Tower has it's own built in secret management which we have used to store credentials.
-But, we can also integrate Tower with external secret management systems - namely Hashicorp Vault, CyberArk and Azure Key Manager.
+But, we can also integrate Tower with external secret management systems like Hashicorp Vault, CyberArk and Azure Key Manager.

-In this lab we will use Azure Key Manager to show this integration.
+This exercise presents 2 examples of such integrations: Azure Key Manager and Hashicorp Vault.

 Here is a link to the Ansible documentation on [Secret Management](https://docs.ansible.com/ansible-tower/latest/html/userguide/credential_plugins.html)

+# Azure Key Manager

 ## Create user account on node1